TCM Core Services

 As the UK’s leading mediation and resolution consultancy, we have worked with over 4,000 organisations to help them embed a culture of mediation.

 Workplace mediation has proven to reduce employee grievances by over 50%, and our customers have reported savings in excess of £180,000 a month.
-Workplace mediation services resolve complex and challenging disputes such as allegations of bullying, harassment or relationship breakdowns - swiftly, effectively and with as little disruption as possible.
+Workplace mediation services resolve complex and challenging disputes such as allegations of bullying, harassment or relationship breakdowns.
+It does so swiftly, effectively and with as little disruption as possible.

 Over 90% of disputes resolved in just one day

-Our independent workplace investigation service is ideal for responding to a specific allegation or set of allegations.
-Areas covered by our investigations service include bullying, harassment, misconduct, discrimination, performance, grievances, whistleblowing, theft, fraud, bribery and complaints from customers, clients or services users.
+Our independent workplace investigation service is ideal for responding to a specific or set of allegations.
+Areas covered by our investigations service include misconduct, discrimination, performance, bullying, harassment, grievances, whistleblowing, theft, fraud, bribery and complaints from customers, clients or services users.

 Over 1,385 workplace investigations carried out

-Many leaders and managers are promoted based on their technical skills rather than their ability to handle people management challenges.
+Many leaders and managers are promoted based on their technical skills rather than their ability to handle the challenges that come with people management.
 As a result, valuable time and money is wasted, all of which could be spent growing your business.
-Based on proven teaching and learning methods, TCM helps develop the leaders that your company needs.
+Based on proven teaching and learning methods, TCM develops the leaders your company needs to stand out.

 91% of business leaders feel they would benefit this training